Hello and thank you for checking the 3-D Design Welcome Letter!

 Academic Honesty Policy

-You are expected to conduct yourselves in a manner compatible with the Cuesta College Student Code of ConductLinks to an external site..
+You are expected to conduct yourselves in a manner compatible with the Cuesta College Student Code of ConductLinks to an external site.
+Links to an external site..